baraqheart/lightApp/README.md

 - subnets: are used for logical grouping of resources

 ### log analytics
-- log analytics workspace : a workspace is
+- log analytics workspace : a workspace is like a holder that shelters log analytics solutions and other related services
 - log analytics solution

 ### Storage